darkalchemy/Slim-Auth/README.md

 * * * * * cd /path/to/bootstrap/ && /usr/bin/php jobby.php 1>> /dev/null 2>&1
 ```

-Emails are not sent directly, they are inserted into the database and jobby will take care of sending them.
+Emails do not get sent directly, they are inserted into the database and jobby will take care of sending them.

 Compile twig templates for translating:
 ```